 \subsection{Duplication Tree}

-In order to illustrate the complexity reduction of GDCNC-R, we first define the duplication tree, as a useful representation of the duplication operations performed on a given multicast packet.
+To illustrate the complexity reduction of GDCNC-R, we first define the duplication tree as a useful representation of the duplication operations performed on a given multicast packet.

-\begin{definition} A {\em duplication tree} $\mathcal{T}$ is a binary tree with each node associated with a duplication status: the root node represents the status of the initial multicast packet, $\V{1}$; the $D$ leaf nodes represent the status of the copies delivered to each destination, $b_k\ (k \in \{1, \cdots, D\})$; and each internal node $q$ splits into two child nodes $s$ and $r$, associated with duplication $(q, s)$ and $(q, r)$, respectively. \end{definition}
+\begin{definition} A {\em duplication tree} $\mathcal{T}$ is a binary tree with each node associated with a duplication status: the root node and the $D$ leaf nodes represent the status of the initial multicast packet, $\V{1}$, and of the copies delivered to each destination, $b_k\ (k \in \{1, \cdots, D\})$, respectively.
+Each internal node $q$ splits into two child nodes $s$ and $r$, associated with duplication $(q, s)$ and $(q, r)$, respectively. \end{definition}

 As illustrated in Fig. \ref{fig:duplication_tree}, the duplication choices of a given multicast route are described by a duplication tree.
-Note however different routes can share the same duplication choices, hence the same duplication tree.
+Note however that different routes can share the same duplication choices, hence the same duplication tree.
 GDCNC achieves optimal performance by evaluating all possible duplication choices at each node, which is equivalent to consider all routes in all duplication trees.
 This is also the reason for its high computational complexity.